-Years ended December 31
+Years ended December 31,

-2 015 2014 2013
+2014 2013 2012

-amou nts in milli ons
+amo ons

 Other income (expense):

-Interest expense \$ (328) (255) (132)
+Interest expense \$ (255) (132) (7)

-Dividend and interest income 17 27 48
+Dividend and interest income 27 48 76

-Share of earnings (losses) of affiliates (40) (113) (32)
+Share of earnings (losses) of affiliates (113) (32) 1,346

-Realized and unrealized gains (losses) on financial instruments, net.
-(140) 38 295
+Realized and unrealized gains (losses) on financial

-Gains (losses) on transactions, net (4) - 7,978
+instruments, net 38 295 230

-Other, net.
-(1) (77) (115)
+Gains (losses) on transactions, net - 7,978 22

-\$ (496) (380) 8,042
+Other, net (77) (115) 42

-Gains (losses) on transactions, net (4) (1) 7,978 (115)
+\$ (380) 8,042 1,709

 Interest expense.
-Interest expense increased \$73 million and \$123 million for the years ended December 31, 2015 and 2014 as compared to the corresponding prior year periods, respectively.
-The increase in the current year was primarily due to an increase in the average amount of SIRIUS XM and other subsidiary debt outstanding during the current year.
-The overall increase in interest expense in 2014 was primarily due to an overall increase in the average debt balance outstanding during the period and a reduction in premium amortization as a result of debt refinancing by SIRIUS XM in the prior period.
+Interest expense increased \$123 million and \$125 million for the years ended December 31, 2014 and 2013 as compared to the corresponding prior year periods, respectively.
+The overall increase in interest expense in the current year was primarily due to an overall increase in the average debt balance outstanding during the period and a reduction in premium amortization as a result of debt refinancing by SIRIUS XM in the prior period.
+The overall increase in interest expense in 2013 was primarily due to the treatment of SIRIUS XM as a consolidated subsidiary beginning on January 18, 2013 and the interest expense related to the debt that was acquired.

 Dividend and interest income.
-Consolidated dividend and interest income decreased \$10 million and \$21 million for the years ended December 31, 2015 and 2014 as compared to the prior year periods, respectively.
-The decrease in the current year was primarily driven by the exclusion of dividend and interest income on Time Warner Cable shares, which were included in the Broadband Spin-Off, as well as sales of Barnes & Noble, Inc. and Viacom, Inc. shares during the current year.
-The decrease in 2014 was primarily due to a decrease in interest earned from our investment in Barnes & Noble, Inc. due to the sale of the majority of our interest in the second quarter of 2014.
+Consolidated dividend and interest income decreased \$21 million and \$28 million for the years ended December 31, 2014 and 2013 as compared to the prior year periods, respectively.
+The decrease from the prior year is primarily due to a decrease in interest earned from our investment in Barnes and Noble, Inc. due to the sale of the majority of our interest in the second quarter of 2014.
+The decrease in 2013 was primarily due to the reduction in interest income recognized on certain debt instruments in SIRIUS XM that were considered effectively settled upon consolidation.